CristianoTonelFetter/mortgage-calculator/README.md

 gulp
 ```

-then open http://localhost:3000 on your browser.
+then http://localhost:3000 will open automatically on your browser.

 ## Built With